Biography

 The American artist Todd Siler stands astride two worlds—art and science—and he seeks out similarities of process across the traditional barriers of these two domains of knowledge.
 For the past three decades he refers to this integrative work as “artscience,” as it fully melds various experiential approaches to creative inquiry and learning.

-In the mid-1970s, Todd Siler coined the term "ArtScience" to describe the process by which art integrates science and science integrates art in their adventurous acts of creative seeing, inquiry, critical thinking, inventing, and innovating.
+In the mid-1970s, while on an I.B.M.
+Thomas J. Watson Fellowship in Paris, Todd Siler created ArtScience as a process by which art integrates science and science integrates art in their adventurous acts of creative seeing, discovering, critical thinking, inventing and innovating.
 ArtScience is a practice of innovative thinking that enables learners of all ages to connect and transform information (i.e., data, knowledge, ideas, experiences, events, etc.) in new, purposeful and personally meaningful ways.
 Ultimately, it enriches the experience of learning by enhancing the personal relevance and usefulness of information.

 The first visual artist ever to receive a doctorate in Interdisciplinary Studies in Psychology and Art from the Massachusetts Institute of Technology (MIT), Todd Siler has discovered relationships and deep connections in the sciences and the arts where few were thought to exist before.
 To convey his novel concepts, he has developed new ways of using our world of symbolic languages to create a global “common language”—one that enables learners of all ages, backgrounds and interests to give form to their thoughts and communicate in ways that foster understanding and collaborative learning.
 His playful approach to discovery, invention and innovation naturally integrates our many intelligences and welcomes all styles of learning.